svonjoi/obsidian-heading-level-indent/README.md

 You can combine different heading indent with custom CSS.
 For example, I prefer use h1 heading as title of a note in custom centered format, and the rest of headings as hierarchy, each one with different format in order to make more visual difference:

+Also it is handly combined with `fold heading` option and [creases](https://github.com/liamcain/obsidian-creases) plugin to assign folding of specific heading level to a shortcut

 Config:
 - h1 identation: 0
 - h2 identation: 60